Counselling at Victoria School

 • Start with the easier or more interesting subjects.

-• Reward yourself when you meet your revision targets by doing something you enjoy.
+• Reward yourself when you meet your revision targets by doing something

 • Have a good study buddy to motivate each other.